-Senior sponsors of the change often blame its failure on employee and middle manager resistance to change.
+Senior sponsors of organizational change often blame implementation failures on employee and middle manager resistance to change.
 At times, this is true.
 More often, however, senior leaders and managers over-estimate how much change they can force on the organization.
 Some also do not understand how difficult it is to lead and implement change effectively.

 Leading and implementing change requires people skills!